JessicaNathany/go-studies/README.md

 # go-studies
-This repository represents my Go
+This repository represents my studies in Go

 #### Reference and documentation: